carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### FSx for Windows

-- Keyword: NAS, NTFS
+- Keyword: NAS, NTFS (SMB), Windows, Active Directory, Multiple Access

 ![FSx for Windows AWS diagram](https://d1.awsstatic.com/pdp-how-it-works-assets/Product-Page-Diagram_Managed-File-System-How-it-Works_Updated@2x.c0c4e846c0fca27e8f43bd1651883b21b4cc1eec.png)

-- Fully managed, highly performant, native Microsoft Windows file system that supports **SMB protocol & Windows NTFS**.
-It also supports Microsoft Active Directory (AD) integration, ACLs, User quotas, Distributed File System Namespace (DFSN) and Distributed File System Replication (DFSR)
+- Fully managed, HA (multiple AZ), native **Microsoft Windows file system** that supports **SMB protocol, Windows NTFS, Microsoft Active Directory (AD) integration**.
+And it also support Windows Features like ACLs, user quotas. shawdow copies
+  - User quotas give you the option to better monitor and control costs.
+You pay for only the resources used, with no upfront costs, or licensing fees.
+- NTFS file systems that can be accessed from up to thousands of compute instances using the SMB protocol.
 - Use cases:
   1. When you need **centralised storage for Windows-based applications** such as Sharepoint, Microsoft SQL Server, Workspaces, IIS Web Server or any other native Microsoft Application.
   2. **Migration from on-premises a Microsoft Windows file server farm to the cloud**